-STAGE THREE: May begin ages 11 to 16
+STAGE THREE:

-- Testicles and scrotum continue to grow. - · Penis grows larger. - Pubic hair becomes darker, thicker and curlier. - Vocal cords increase in size, causing voice to deepen. - Height and weight may start to increase noticeably.
+- Testicles and scrotum continue to grow. - · Penis grows larger. - Pubic hair becomes darker, thicker and curlier. - Vocal cords increase in size. causing voice to deepen. - Height and weight may start to increase noticeably.

-STAGE FOUR: May begin ages 12 to 17
+STAGE FOUR:

-- · Growth spurt continues. - Shoulders begin to broaden and physique becomes more muscular. - Penis grows in width as well as length. - Pubic hair coarsens and takes on a triangular shape. - Underarm hair appears. - Traces of hair may appear on upper lip and chin. - Testicles start to produce sperm; ejaculation occurs for the first time.
+- Growth spurt continues. - Shoulders begin to broaden and physique becomes more muscular. - Penis grows in width as well as length. - Pubic hair coarsens and takes on a triangular shape. - Underarm hair appears. - Traces of hair may appear on upper lip and chin. - Testicles start to produce sperm; ejaculation occurs for the first time.

-STAGE FIVE: May begin ages 14 to 18
+STAGE FIVE:

-- Adult stage; overall look is that of a young man. - Genitals and pubic hair have an adult appearance. - Growth spurt slows down. · Facial hair growth becomes heavier. - · Body hair growth, especially on the chest, may continue into the twenties.
+- Adult stage; overall look is that of a young man. - · Genitals and pubic hair have an adult appearance - · Growth spurt slows down. - · Facial hair growth becomes heavier. - Body hair growth, especially on the chest, may continue into the twenties.